Author: P.G. Wodehouse

 The Aunt and the Sluggard.
 With my final favorite in the collection, we return to find Bertie ousted from his own home as part of a scheme to help his lazy friend take an ailing aunt around raucous New York.
 Bertie soon misses the good life, which his friend, conversely, hates.
 The only way to save face and get his house back is to somehow convince the aunt to leave of her own accord.
 Sounds like a case for Jeeves!

-All the stories have the usual Wodehouse verve, a bouncy, cheerful air full of 1920s slang and a what-ho cadence that is rapid, cheerful, and easy to read.
+All the stories in My Man Jeeves have the usual Wodehouse verve, a bouncy, cheerful air full of 1920s slang and a what-ho cadence that is rapid, cheerful, and easy to read.
 The Reggie stories, distractingly sandwiched with no transition in between the Jeeves tales we’ve come for, are all good, but not quite as funny as Bertie’s adventures, with the notable exception of “Doing Clarence a Bit of Good” where a picture heist goes hilariously wrong.
 For the most part, Reggie is somewhere between Bertie and Jeeves, an amalgam of both.
 He is both the bumbling aristocrat and the maker of schemes.
 Without Jeeves’ brain, though, the schemes go terribly wrong, as when Reggie ends up kidnapping a petulant child.
 Reggie is amusing, but we are glad that Wodehouse matured him into Bertie and crafted his perfect accomplice, the ever-ready Jeeves.

-As with all the stories, the theme and basic details are the same.
+As with all the stories, the theme and basic details in My Man Jeeves are the same.
 We have lazy aristocrats avoiding work, or trying to marry “out of class,” a sympathetic but doolally Bertie, and Jeeves who is master of the muse and willing to come up with and enact some elaborate schemes.
 In all honesty, despite the amusing nature of the arrangements (which are inevitably doomed to complicated failure and last minute saves), none of the characters gain much of the reader’s sympathy, but we love to laugh at them in their idleness and inability to understand a world where their uselessness is only tolerated by a few, such as Jeeves, who can profit from it.
 Interestingly, many if not all of these helpless bumblers could be better helped by a job and a dose of reality, but we come here for the amusement of their ever more desperate plotting to remain both wealthy and idol.
 Wodehouse makes it mocking and hilarious and uses his inept characters to weave a comedy of errors that keep us simultaneously laughing and wanting more.
-Throw in Bertie’s occasional strife with Jeeves over, say, a certain suit or a rather unfortunate mustache, and you have the perfect light-hearted read to welcome the spring season and all that is brimming with good cheer and ridiculousness.
+Throw in Bertie’s occasional strife with Jeeves over, say, a certain suit or a rather unfortunate mustache, and My Man Jeeves gives you the perfect light-hearted read to welcome the spring season and all that is brimming with good cheer and ridiculousness.

 – Frances Carden